openSUSE/news-o-o/_posts/2025/2025-11-21-planet-roundup.md

 The below featured highlights listed on the community’s blog feed aggregator are from November 15 to 21.

-Blog posts this week highlight KDE Plasma improvements, a translators’ meetup at LinuxDays, a new community-recognition app from Hack Week, a security advisory from the SUSE Security Team and more.

 Blog posts this week highlight a wide range of community activity to KDE Plasma gaining new features, the KDE Slimbook VII launch, a Hack Week project about AI-driven Bugzilla triage and another on implementing SSH in Zig—plus.
 Plus coverage on the new Agama 18 release.